What is emotional intelligence?

 5. Social Skills

 Having strong social awareness is a fundamental part of relationship management and, in turn, EQ.
-Having social intelligence is more than just being friendly and using smiley face emojis (although that certainly does help), it’s about being approachable, engaging, transparent and making sure those you interact with feel comfortable and heard.
+Having social intelligence is more than just being friendly and using smiley face emojis (although that certainly does help), it’s about being approachable, engaging and transparent, and making sure those you interact with feel comfortable and heard.

 Avoid being a passive listener in a conversation.
 Make sure to stay engaged, maintain eye contact, be an active contributor to the discussion, and show that you’re genuinely interested with a willingness to learn.
 Gain the trust of your colleagues through your integrity and compassion, and champion positivity and kindness.